Hello, and welcome to my website!

 November 2023

-Coursera specialization teaching the basic mathematical concepts for Machine Learning agorithms.
+Coursera course teaching the most important mathematical concepts for Machine Learning.
 The specialization consists of the following courses:

 • Linear Algebra